‘Dragon Ball Super’ Episode 97: Surprise, Surprise, Frieza Won’t Be A Team Player After All

 Universe 7 would not see it coming (insert necessary /s tag here).
 As the most recent Dragon Ball Super episode summaries from Weekly Shonen Jump revealed, it seems that Frieza would be an uncooperative fighter once the Tournament of Power finally begins.
 Despite Beerus’ plan and team captain Gohan’s insistence on keeping the U7 team working as a unified unit, most of the fighters, especially the notorious villain, would be fighting independently anyway.
 This, of course, would likely result in the Universe 7 team encountering a lot of struggles in the multiverse battle royale.

 The leaks, which have recently been translated by noted DBS fan-translator Todd Blankenship, described the overall plot of Dragon Ball Super Episode 97, “Survive!
 The Curtain Finally Opens on the Tournament of Power!”
-From what could be determined from the contents of the leaked episode summary, it seems that the massive multiverse battle would be starting off with a huge bang, as 80 fighters from eight participating universes would be set loose to destroy each other.
+From what could be determined from the contents of the leaked episode summary, it seems that the massive multiverse battle will start off with a huge bang, as 80 fighters from eight participating universes would be set loose to destroy each other.

 Dragon Ball Super Episode 95 Images pic.twitter.com/OqyGRX5hn0